Boards and Committees

 Board of Directors

-Board members are the fiduciaries who steer Point toward a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as by making sure Point has adequate resources to advance its mission.
+Point's Board of Directors are the fiduciaries who steer Point toward a sustainable future by adopting sound, ethical, and legal governance and financial management policies, as well as by making sure Point has adequate resources to advance its mission.
 The primary focus of members of the Board of Directors is to assist Point’s growth through representation on a national level and active participation in outreach and fundraising efforts.

 Board of Trustees